robenkleene/software-references/screenflow/screenflow-editing.md

 ## Playback Speed

 - Hold `⌥` and drag the end of a clip to change the playback speed (hold `⌘` to toggle off snapping when draggin)

+## Cropping

+- Select the clip in the viewport, and hold `⌥` while dragging a resize handle.
+To preserve the aspect ratio,